kapantzak/cryptocurrency-scanner/README.md

 ## Testing

-Run a number of predefined tests by running:
+Test the app by running:

 ```bash
 npm run test